Wellbeing services team

 Student Space is a new online hub from Student Minds to support students during the COVID-19 pandemic.
 Here you can find resources such as:

-- Arrange of one-to-one support services via phone, webchat, or text or email
+- one-to-one support services via phone, webchat, or text or email

 Students who incur extra study-related costs as a result of a physical or mental health condition or learning difference can apply for DSAs.
 You apply for DSAs alongside student finance, and they enable you to get the support you need at university or college – the amount you receive depends on your individual needs following a needs assessment.